This post is all about finding ways to pay for college without student loans!

-However, a student loan isn’t the only answer to get into college.
-You can pay for college without student loans, but they won’t be easy.
+However, a student loan isn’t the only answer to getting into college.
+You can pay for college without student loans, but it won’t be easy.

 Saving your money, applying for scholarships, or getting a part-time job are some ways you can help yourself financially.